jcmoraisjr/haproxy-ingress/README.md

 `/etc/haproxy/template/haproxy.tmpl`.
 This is the only file in the directory, so create a configmap with `haproxy.tmpl` key mounting into `/etc/haproxy/template` will work.

+The template supports [Sprig](http://masterminds.github.io/sprig/) template library.
+This library provides a group of commonly used template functions to work with dictionaries, lists, math etc.

 ## Annotations

 The following annotations are supported: